Skip to main content

 Need Help?

 Congratulations!
-You're now using MCP bundles to extend your AI with real-world capabilities.
+You're now using MCP servers to extend your AI with real-world capabilities.